discourse/discourse-subscriptions/README.md

 ## Credits

 Many thanks to Chris Beach and Angus McLeod who helped on the [previous version](https://github.com/chrisbeach/discourse-donations) of this plugin.
+Many thanks to the Discourse team who sponsored this plugin!
+You guys rock.

 ## Known issues